 A list is provided as a guide for categorizing shelter expenses.
 It is not an exhaustive listing of possible expenses but an illustration of the types of expenses to be included in each grouping.
-The GST expense should be reported with the related cost while recoveries would offset that same cost.
+The HST expense should be reported with the related cost while recoveries would offset that same cost.

-Click on or Tab to the cell beside "Group Administration & Maintenance (GAM)" (Line 21).
-Enter the estimated administration and maintenance expense for the budget year.
+1) Click on or Tab to the cell beside each of the items that make up "Group Administration & Maintenance (GAM)" (Line 21).
+Enter the estimated expenses for each item under Administration and Maintenance for the budget year.

-The following Maintenance items should be included in Line 21, if applicable.
+The following Administration items should be included under Administration, if applicable.